Tournament: Knockout tournaments

 A knockout tournament or elimination tournament is divided into successive rounds; each competitor plays in at least one fixture per round.
 The top-ranked competitors in each fixture progress to the next round.
 As rounds progress, the number of competitors and fixtures decreases.
 The final round, usually known as the final or cup final, consists of just one fixture; the winner of which is the overall champion.

 A 16-player single elimination tournament: 12 games have been played, and the winner of Lisa vs Ernie will play the winner of Andrew vs Robert, in the final round.

 In a single-elimination tournament, only the top-ranked competitors in a fixture progress; in 2-competitor games, only the winner progresses.
 All other competitors are eliminated.
 This ensures a winner is decided with the minimum number of fixtures.
 However, most competitors will be eliminated after relatively few matches; a single bad or unlucky performance can nullify many preceding excellent ones.

 A double-elimination tournament may be used in 2-competitor games to allow each competitor a single loss without being eliminated from the tournament.
 All losers from the main bracket enter a losers' bracket, the winner of which plays off against the main bracket's winner.

-A triple-elimination tournament allows a competitor to lose two games and creates a third bracket or fourth bracket which are usually followed by a playoff.
-It is commonly used in curling tournaments.
+A triple-elimination tournament allows a competitor to lose two games and fall into a third bracket.
+It is commonly used in curling tournaments, as well as some recent Counter-Strike and Valorant tournaments, albeit with varying modifications.

 Some elimination tournaments are in a best-of-n series, requiring a competitor to lose a majority of n games (in a series against the same opponent) before being eliminated (e.g. in a best-of-7 games series, the winner must win 4 games).